Stop Believing These Winter Maintenance Myths

-Myth #1: Modern Furnaces Are Maintenance-Free
+Modern Furnaces Are Maintenance-Free

 This myth stems from modern furnaces requiring less maintenance than their predecessors.
 But “less” doesn’t mean “none.”
 Annual inspections by a licensed furnace technician are still essential for reliable heating performance and long furnace life.

-Myth #2: Paint Only at Room Temperature
+Paint Only at Room Temperature

-Myth #3: One Viscosity of Motor Oil Is Fine Year-Round
+One Viscosity of Motor Oil Is Fine Year-Round

 While you can use one type of multi-grade motor oil all year in any vehicle, investigate changing grades if your region has more than a 100 degree spread from winter lows to summer highs.

-Myth #4: Modern Cars Don’t Need Rustproofing
+Modern Cars Don’t Need Rustproofing

 This myth is true only if you intend to sell your new vehicle after a few years, and don’t care about the environmental costs of a vehicle that needs to be junked sooner than necessary.

 Modern vehicles, in areas with harsh winters and salted roads, will develop rust.
 But an annual spray of rustproofing oil can make body and frame rust a non-issue.
-I live in the rust belt and my 1990 Ford F-150 remains rust-free because I spray it every year.
+I live in the Rust Belt and my 1990 Ford F-150 remains rust-free because I spray it every year.

-Myth #5: Plug-In Electric Heaters Are Efficient
+Plug-In Electric Heaters Are Efficient

-All forms of electric resistance heaters are usually the most expensive sources of heat, so don’t be fooled by pleasant sounding nonsense like “costs only 25 cents an hour to operate!”
+All forms of electric resistance heaters are usually the most expensive heat sources, so don’t be fooled by pleasant sounding nonsense like “costs only 25 cents an hour to operate!”
 That sounds cheap, yes.
-But over a month that one electric heater could add $100 to $180 to your utility bill while only heating one room, at best.
+But over a month that one unit could add $100 to $180 to your utility bill while only heating one room at best.

 There’s No Point in Turning Down the Thermostat

 Why?
-The cost of heating your home is determined by the price you pay for energy and how much energy your home loses.
-Because heat loss is proportional to the difference between indoor and outdoor temperatures, the cooler your home, the less the temperature difference, and the less energy will be lost.
+The price you pay for energy and how much energy your home loses determines the cost of heating your home.
+Because heat loss is proportional to the difference between indoor and outdoor temperatures, the cooler your home, the less the temperature difference, and the less energy lost.
 That, in turn, lowers your heating bill.

 My Old Furnace Works Fine

-Well, just because that 20- or 25 year-old fossil still heats your home doesn’t mean it’s working fine.
+Just because that 20- or 25 year-old fossil still heats your home doesn’t mean it’s working fine.
 The main issue is efficiency.
 A new furnace can often pay for itself long before it’s old because modern options use so much less energy than old furnaces.